sachinsu/sachinsu.github.io/work_journal/life.md

 - Solitude and leadership
-	- In bereaucratic environments, what is rewarded above all is conformity, some one who keeps routine going.
+	- In bureaucratic environments, what is rewarded above all is conformity, some one who keeps routine going.
     - Need of the hour is People who know how to do more than follow orders and execute routines.
 	- Thinking means concentrating on one thing long enough to develop an idea about it.Not learning other people’s ideas, or memorizing a body of information, however much those may sometimes be useful.
 Developing your own ideas.
 In short, thinking for yourself. first thought is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.
 It’s only by concentrating, sticking to the question, being patient, letting all the parts of my mind come into play, that I arrive at an original idea.
 By giving my brain a chance to make associations, draw connections, take me by surprise.
 And often even that idea doesn’t turn out to be very good.
 I need time to think about it, too, to make mistakes and recognize them, to make false starts and correct them, to outlast my impulses, to defeat my desire to declare the job done and move on to the next thing
 	- You do your best thinking by slowing down and concentrating.